nikiimisal/Terraform--Some-examples-of-Scripting/README.md

 <br>
 <br>

-ex.
+Ex.
 Now we will look at an example of a `remote backend` using S3.

    1. Create a S3 bucket [click here](https://github.com/nikiimisal/S3-CLI-IAm)
    2. For that, we need to add a backend block in our Terraform code.